 For some reason, having a rug that's too small for the room it's in is still one of the most common decorating mistakes.
 For most average-sized rooms, there should be about 10" - 20" of bare floor between the edges of the rug and the walls of the room.
 Depending on the size of the room, you can go as low as 8” and as high as 24”.

 Make sure the rug is centered in the room and the distance between the rug and the wall is the same on all four sides.

 You can also use rugs to define spaces.
 If you have an open concept space or you want to layer rugs, the rules can be a little different.
 Think about the area you want to highlight and choose a size based on that, but remember that it's better to go too big than too small.

 High Pile VS Low Pile

 Your lifestyle should be a big determining factor in what rug you ultimately choose.
 Do you have children?
 Pets?
 If so, a white rug with a high pile is probably not the best choice.
-If you expect that your rug will have to deal with a lot of wear and tear, a flat weave rug with a pattern that masks stains is worth considering.
-It will be easier to maintain and keep clean.
-However if you want to create a sense of comfort and luxury a flat weave rug probably won't do the trick.
-Instead you'll want something softer with a higher pile.
+If you expect that your rug will have to deal with a lot of wear and tear, a flat weave rug with a pattern that masks stains is worth considering, as it will be easier to maintain and keep clean.
+If you want to create a sense of comfort and luxury, though, a flat weave rug probably won't do the trick.
+Instead, you'll want something softer with a higher pile.
 Just be aware that it will not stand up to damage as well as something with a lower pile.